Five reasons why it’s good to cut down trees

 a clear fell area with logs, branches and brambles laden across the ground.
 5 trees remain standing within the sparse landscape.

 We care for trees throughout their life and work hard to keep them healthy.
 But just like us, sometimes trees get ill.
-The spread of pests and diseases can cause devasting impacts to our woodlands and kill huge numbers of trees.
+The spread of pests and diseases can cause devastating impacts to our woodlands and kill huge numbers of trees.

 Working with colleagues in Forestry Commission, we monitor trees to spot early signs of disease or damage.
 Any problems we do spot are treated to control their spread and protect other trees.